Nightre/Rapid.js/README.md

 });
 rapid.flush();
 ```

 ## Render a scene

-Rapid.js retains every matrix created in the MatrixStack, even after it has been popped, so you can use it for rendering or modify it later.
+Expressing complex game hierarchies doesn't require `DisplayObject` trees.
+Rapid's `MatrixStack` brings the familiar, intuitive `save()` and `restore()` flow from Canvas 2D into high-performance WebGL, letting you compose parent-child relationships with zero object allocation.
 For more information about matrix transformations, see the [Transformations](https://nightre.github.io/Rapid.js/docs.html#transformations).

 ```ts
 // root